bryanyu1997/Data-Efficient-3D-Learner/README.md

 #### Limited Recontructions training
 ``python LR_segmentation.py --config config/LR_scannet.yaml``

+- Key argument in yaml file

-To use the unlabeled data for semi-supervied training, you can set ``DATA.train.semi`` to ``True`` in yaml file.
+    - **train.semi**: If True, use the unlabeled data for semi-supervied training.
+    - **train.limit**: Points of LA configuration
+    - **train.limited_reconst**: File-lists of LR configuration

 ### Evaluation
-We provide the trained model weights [here]() which are supervised by both labeled and unlabeled data.
-We also submit these results on [official benchmark](http://kaldir.vc.in.tum.de/scannet_benchmark/data_efficient/).
-You can replace ``SOLVER.ckpt`` in yaml file with the directory of checkpoint file.
+To evaluate our pretraining model on validation set, we provide the trained model weights [here](https://drive.google.com/drive/folders/1JGXG6k5yQDc0s9HohfJpq9T8aC-Xt7lZ?usp=sharing).
+You can replace ``SOLVER.ckpt`` with the directory of checkpoint file in ``config/scannet_val.yaml``.

-`` python segmentation.py --config config/scannet_eval.yaml``
+`` python segmentation.py --config config/scannet_val.yaml``

 ## Customized Pre-training
-You can choose any RGB-D dataset as you want.
-All you need is to convert the image type into point-cloud forms by pre-processing``tool/preprocess.py``.
+You can choose any RGB-D dataset as you want, and all you need is to convert the image type into point-cloud forms by pre-processing``tool/preprocess.py``.
 We provide the soft-label pre-training scripts by following command.

 ### Data preparation
 Download RGB-D dataset [Matterport3D document]((https://niessner.github.io/Matterport/)) and pre-process by following command